FlimFlam69/WiiUTutorial/underconstruction.md

 **Step 8)** Press **'A'** to dump to the SD card.

+* **NOTE:** You could dump the game to a FAT32 formatted HDD, but there really isn't a point to for this guide.

 **Step 9)** After gaining access to the IOSU, It will ask: "Please insert the disc you want to dump now to begin."
 Do that.

 * **NOTE:** This procedure may take a while depending on the size of the game.